keva-dev/reactif/README.md

 }
 ```

-Also, please don't forget to pass your loadData (which is a side-effect function) to the `.mounted` function like in the above code.
+Also, please don't forget to pass your loadData (which is a side-effect function) to the `.onMounted` function like in the above code.

 ### Event Binding: